phalcon-orphanage/docs/en/application.md

 }
 ```

-A slightly modified bootstrap file is required for a a multi module MVC architecture
+A slightly modified bootstrap file is required for a multi-module MVC architecture

 ```php
 <?php